tom-sapletta-com/awesome-modularity/README.md

 A curated list of awesome books, libraries, frameworks and ecosystems related to modular architecture
 + How to develop component-based software?

+Have something to contribute or discuss?
+[Open a pull request](https://github.com/tom-sapletta-com/awesome-modularity/pulls) or [create an issue](https://github.com/tom-sapletta-com/awesome-modularity/issues).

 ## Resources